sara-sabr/ITStrategy/_pages/en/capabilities.md

 - [Cultural Capabilities](#4-cultural-capabilities)
   - Job satisfaction
   - [Westrum organizational culture](#42-westrum-organizational-culture)
   - Learning culture

-### 1. Technical Capabilities

-## SECTION 1.
+### SECTION 1.
 VERSION CONTROL AND CODE MAINTAINABILITY

 - What % of application code do you store in version control? [%]
 - My team can recover application code from the version control system.
 [1-7]